Monisha Unni: Death

 Monisha Unni was working on the Malayalam film Cheppadividya when she died in a car accident.
-On 5 December 1992, a car carrying Monisha and her mother Sreedevi Unni collided with a KSRTC bus at X-Ray Bypass Junction near Cherthala in Alappuzha district of Kerala.
+On 5 December 1992, a car carrying Monisha and her mother, Sreedevi Unni, collided with a KSRTC bus at X-Ray Bypass Junction near Cherthala in Alappuzha district of Kerala.
 She was 21 years old.
-Monisha was sleeping on the back seat when the accident occurred.
+Monisha was sleeping in the back seat when the accident occurred.
 Her mother, Sreedevi was thrown out of the car, but escaped with bruises and fractures.
-Monisha, however, died within minutes due to cervical fracture of her spine.
+Monisha, however, died within minutes due to a cervical fracture of her spine.
 Reports said Monisha was bleeding through her nose and ears.
 Although she was taken to the nearby KVM hospital, she had died.
-The driver of their Ambassador car too died in the accident.
+The driver of their Ambassador car also died in the accident.
 After conducting an autopsy at Government Medical College, Alappuzha, her dead body was taken to her home in Bengaluru, where she was cremated.
 Thousands attended her funeral.

 Career

 Malayalam novelist M. T. Vasudevan Nair, who is also a screenwriter and film director, was a family friend of Monisha.
-M. T. was responsible for Monisha's entry into films.
+M.T. was responsible for Monisha's entry into the film industry.
 She made her debut in Nakhakshathangal (1986), which was written by M. T. and directed by Hariharan.
 The film portrayed a love triangle involving three teenagers.
-Monisha's portrayal of Gowri, the film's female protagonist, won her the National Film Award for Best Actress in 1987.
+Monisha's portrayal of Gowri, the film's female protagonist, earned her the National Film Award for Best Actress in 1987.